365-W/AutoAvatar/README.md

 # autoavatar
-this library is for automatic generate default avatar by username.
+this library is for automatic generate default avatar based on username.